bt3gl/building_blog/content/linux_intro.md

 ---
 ## The "~/."
 Files (dot-files)

-*  The leading dot in a file is used as an indicator to not list these files normally, but only when they are specifically requested.
+* The leading dot in a file is used as an indicator not to list these files typically, but only when they are specifically requested.
 The reason is that, generally, dot-files are used to store configuration and sensitive information for applications.

 ### ~/.bashrc

-* **~/.bashrc** contains scripts and variables that are executed when bash is invoked.
+* **~/.bashrc** contains scripts and variables that are executed when Bash is invoked.

 * It's a good experience to customize your **~/.bashrc**.
 Just google for samples, or take a look at this [site dedicated for sharing dot-files](http://dotfiles.org), or at [mine](https://github.com/bt3gl/Dotfiles-and-Bash-Examples/blob/master/configs/bashrc).
 Don't forget to ```source``` your **./bashrc** file every time you make a change (opening a new terminal has the same effect):

 ```
 $ source ~/.bashrc